20 Top Things To Do Near The Ketchikan Cruise Port

 17. Take A Trolley Ride

-An authentic Cable Car Style Trolley Tour allows you to see the highlights of Ketchikan without walking.
-On the excursion, you’ll experience the sights and sounds of this vibrant fishing and logging community, known as the “Salmon Capital of the World.”
+An authentic Cable Car Style Trolley Tour provides the highlights of Ketchikan without walking.
+Experience the sights and sounds of this vibrant fishing and logging community, known as the “Salmon Capital of the World.”

-As you pass through City Park and Creek Street, learn about Ketchikan’s rich culture, including its legends and stories of bootleggers, dance halls, and brothels.
+The tour includes City Park and Creek Street.
+It’s a chance to learn about Ketchikan’s rich culture, including its legends and stories of bootleggers, dance halls, and brothels.

-Then it’s off to Herring Cove, where you can enjoy your private viewing platform overlooking the tranquil scenery away from downtown.
+Then it’s off to Herring Cove, a tranquil setting away from downtown.
 Keep an eye out for seals, bald eagles, herons, and even a possible bear sighting near spawning salmon!

 Lastly, enjoy a stroll through Totem Park at Saxman Native Village to learn about the historical carvings and stories behind the native culture.

-In the nearby carving shed, you can watch artists perform their craft using traditional tools, paints, and techniques used in totem pole carving.
+In the nearby carving shed, we watched artists perform their craft using traditional tools, paints, and techniques used in totem pole carving.

 18. See Ketchikan On Two Wheels